-When I published Murder at Mansfield Park in 2010 I did an interview about it on BBC radio, and I remember the almost breathless awe in the interviewer’s voice as she said, “This is your first novel, and you’re trying to write like Jane Austen?”
+When I published what was then called Murder at Mansfield Park in 2010 I did an interview about it on BBC radio, and I remember the almost breathless awe in the interviewer’s voice as she said, “This is your first novel, and you’re trying to write like Jane Austen?”
 Amazing though it may sound, that was the first time that it really came home to me what a mountainous task I’d set myself.
 Though I’d been under no illusions about how some readers might react to the idea of turning an Austen masterpiece into a murder mystery – there will always be some people who regard classic texts as sacred cows, never to be touched, let alone re-imagined as comprehensively as I had done.
 I can see where they’re coming from, of course, and there are things I would draw the line against myself (including alien invasions of Regency rectories).
 But if you draw the line too strictly, you restrict literature rather than protect it – a creative engagement with previous works has given us Virgil’s Aeneid, Joyce’s Ulysses, and Jean Rhys’ Wide Sargasso Sea, to name but three examples, and we’d probably have only about two and a half Shakespeare plays without it.
 So I make no apology for taking previous novels as my inspiration, and hope – in my own small way – that in doing so I bring to them something new.

 So how exactly did I go about doing that?
 The first thing to say is that delving into Dracula was a very different experience from working with either Austen or Dickens.
 In Murder at Mansfield Park a huge part of the challenge was ‘ventriloquising’ her voice – the distinctive and beautiful cadences of her prose, which are such a great part of the pleasure the novels give their readers, and – at a deeper level – are the external expression of the values of harmony, order and proportion to which her society aspired.
 With Dickens it was very different.
 I had no intention of trying to mimic his style, realising that any such attempt was probably doomed to unintended parody by the end of the first page.
-So with Tom-All-Alone’s it was the world I wanted, not the words.
+So with The Man in Black it was the world I wanted, not the words.
 The London of fog and filth, of slums and sickness, and all those other social abuses Dickens could not even begin to put in a novel, like baby farms, and child prostitution, and the horrors of the lunatic asylums.

 Which brings me to Dracula.
 And here I must make a confession.
 As a myth, Dracula is right up there with Frankenstein as one of the most powerful parables the post-classical world has ever produced, but as a novel, it’s actually not very good.
 It’s rambling and repetitive, and could have done with a strenuous edit.
 And while it starts memorably, and has some truly extraordinary passages, especially in Whitby, the last third drags, and cannot sustain either the tension or the tale.
 My mission, then, was to find a way to draw in the eerie atmosphere of the original, and yet produce a narrative with pace, characters that would convince, and – let’s not forget – a credible and satisfying crime mystery that could stand up on its own.